mmomtchev/Forez/README.md

  [#14], page 1241, 10 août

 ...
- *To Renaud, my son, [to join] the clergy, a good emerald and the True Cross that the Master of the Temple militia gave me* ...
+ *To Renaud, my son, [to join] the clergy, a very good emerald and the True Cross that the Master of the Temple militia gave me*
+...

 This confirms his previous will of 1239, just before setting on the crusade, that Renaud, his younger son, is destined to join the clergy.
 The passing of a relic of this magnitude is however much more interesting - especially since this is the only time that it is mentioned.
-The relic the Templars called the *True Cross* (its authenticiy is far beyond the scope of this paper) has been lost since the Battle of Hattin in 1187 and its whereabouts - or ultimate fate - are still unknown to this date (*more research, the True Cross has been extensively researched, this is very strange*).
+The relic that the Knights Templar called the *True Cross* is one of Christianity's most precious and most controversial relics.
+Its authenticiy is far beyond the scope of this paper.
+Although there are recorded occasions of the Knights Templar gifting splinters to important crusaders - such as the one gifted to King Sigurd I of Norway in 1110 - all of these happened before the main relic was lost after the Battle of Hattin in 1187.
+Its whereabouts - or ultimate fate - are still unknown to this date.
+While it is very likely that Guy of Forez was indeed carrying a relic received by the Knights Templar, the fact that this relic is absent from any later records casts doubts about its authenticiy as being a real splinter from the True Cross.

 #### Mention of Frederick II in his will